dmorse/pscfpp/README.md

 periodic structures.
 Subdirectories are organized in a manner similar to that used for the examples/pc directory tree.

-An example directory is a directory that contains all of the input files required to run a single examples, or a set of very closely related examples.
-Each example directory contains at least one parameter file (usually named "param"), a command file (usually named "command"), and an input chemical potential field (w field) file.
+We refer to a directory that contains all of the input files for a single example or a set of very closely related examples as an example directory.
+Each such example directory contains at least one parameter file (usually named "param"), at least one command file (usually named "command"), and an input chemical potential field (w field) file.

 Most example directories also contain a shell script named "run" or something similar that can be executed to run the example using the